Tag: structured finance

 The Anatomy of an Illusion

 The rating system failed because it mistook complexity for safety.
 Tricolor’s business was bundling high-interest, high-default loans and repackaging them into “safe” senior tranches.
-The AAA label wasn’t earned through asset quality; it was manufactured through structural layering and overcollateralization math that collapsed under real default pressure.
+The AAA label wasn’t earned through asset quality.
+It was manufactured through structural layering and overcollateralization math.
+This structure collapsed under real default pressure.
 Complexity became camouflage, and risk wore a halo.
 In this case, the more intricate the structure, the easier it became to hide fragility.

 The Blind Spot of Off-Balance-Sheet Debt